 Experiencing sexual or relationship violence can be an overwhelming and isolating experience.
 Sexual assault and relationship violence are traumatic experiences that can interrupt your life at home, work and school.
 It can sometimes affect your relationships with friends and family.
 Many victims try to cope and manage their feelings on their own, which is a common response to dealing with such a painful and frightening experience.

-At Saint Louis University, we want you to know that you are not alone.
-We are here to support and encourage you regardless of where you are in your process.
-Whether your experience is long past or a recent event, we are here to provide help, support, and resources.
+At Saint Louis University, we are here to support and encourage you regardless of where you are in your process.
+Whether your experience is long past or a recent event, we are here to provide help, support and resources.
 We also value and protect your confidentiality throughout the process.